7-Day Alpine course

 This mountaineering course is delivered in Arthurs Pass National Park from Temple Basin Lodge (see map).
 However, New Zealand mountain weather can be fickle so as a backup option, sometimes we split the course between Arthurs Pass and The Craigieburn Range (see map).
 Having flexibility in course location ensures you will get the most of your time with us.

 ACCESS TO THE SNOW

-It’s a short walk up to the accommodation and training location at Temple Basin.
+It’s a short walk up to our accommodation and training area at Temple Basin Lodge.
 A goods lift will even carry your gear up to the lodge.
 Our courses do not require “fly-in” access to reach the snow.
-Our courses are delivered in the mountains, not stuck in a base lodge waiting for a weather window.
+Our courses are always delivered in the mountains, not stuck in a base lodge waiting for a weather window.